LukeEmmet/SmolNetSharp/README.md

 * Ability to set a max size to abandon large downloads
 * Converts Gopher item types to mime types
 * Support for Gemini proxies
-* Compiles on Windows and probably Linux too (since .NET Core, but not not tested on Linux yet)
+* Compiles on Windows and Linux too (since .NET Core)

 Gophermaps are returned with type application/gopher-menu.